-Folder Actions are a set of actions you can assign to any folder on your Mac, which will be automatically triggered when any files are included into the selected folder.
-This is a great option to reduce ‘manual labor’ in actions like converting file format to jpg and png or documents to pdf, duplicating files or even notifying you via a popup.
+Folder Actions are a powerful tool that you can utilize on your Mac.
+They are essentially a set of actions that you can assign to any folder, which will then be automatically triggered when any files are added to the selected folder.
+This feature is an excellent way to reduce manual labor for tasks such as converting file formats to JPG and PNG, or documents to PDF, duplicating files, or even setting up notifications via a popup.

-If you don’t already know, your Mac has a feature called Action Script.
-What it does is help you automate the folder actions like what we described earlier.
-In this quick guide, we will show you how to get your Action Scripts set up and running.
+If you weren’t already aware, your Mac has a feature called Action Script.
+This tool aids in automating the folder actions we described earlier.
+In the following quick guide, we will demonstrate how to set up and activate your Action Scripts.

 Automate Folder actions with Action Script

-To start assigning action scripts to folders, open your Finder, locate your preferred folder, right-click on it or press Ctrl + Click, then select Services > Folder Actions Setup
+To begin assigning action scripts to folders, first open your Finder.
+Locate the folder you prefer, right-click on it, or press Ctrl + Click.
+Then, navigate to Services > Folder Actions Setup.

-The Folder Actions Setup window will appear with selection of Action Scripts.
-Select any script of your choice and click ‘Attach‘
+Upon doing this, the Folder Actions Setup window will appear, displaying a selection of Action Scripts.
+Choose any script that suits your needs and click ‘Attach’.

-Now the selected script will be listed on the window with the box ‘checked’, next to the selected folder.
+Once you’ve done this, the selected script will be listed in the window.
+You’ll notice it’s ‘checked’ and is next to the selected folder.

-Don’t forget to check the ‘Enable Folder Actions‘ box, then close the window or press Cmd + Q.
+It’s important not to forget to check the ‘Enable Folder Actions‘ box.
+After this, you can close the window or press Cmd + Q to exit.

-Now your Action Script is enabled and your folder will automate all the actions you have assigned.
-In this example, I selected ‘Duplicate as PNG‘ which does only one thing, that is to duplicate any type of image files and convert it to PNG.
+At this point, your Action Script is enabled, and your folder will automate all the actions you’ve assigned to it.
+For instance, in this example, I selected ‘Duplicate as PNG‘.
+This script has a singular function: to duplicate any type of image files and convert them into PNG format.